raggleton/QGAnalysisPlotting/README.md

 `extract_unfolding_summary_stats.py --ak4source <ak4 unfolding dir> --ak8source <ak8 unfolding dir> --h5output <output H5 filename>`

 **To convert RIVET results:**

-> NB do this part under CMSSW_10_6_X to use YODA.
-Once you have the output H5 file, you can work outside CMSSW again

 This is more complicated, since there are many RIVET inputs corresponding to different generators.
 For each generator, we specify: